The Bamboo Paradox:

 Shami had had an unhappy childhood, because his parents were always working; and he was raised by a nanny and fed by a maid.
 He hated his father with a vengeance, and he was cold towards his (cold) mother.

 This new dating relationship was the fifth or sixth unsuccessful relationship he’d been in, since arriving in America, about eight years earlier.
 I began to explore his relationship problems more deeply, and traced his problems back to how his mother and father related to each other: which was to say, badly.
-And also how his mother in particular related to him.
-His father had been even more absent than his mother.
+And also how his mother in particular related to him (coldly).
+His father had been even more absent (and remote) than his mother.

 When Shami was about eighteen years old, he’d decided to study in America, and after graduating, he got a job as a computer programmer.
-He tended to sit at his computer from seven o’clock each morning until seven o’clock each evening, wrestling with difficult programming problems.
+He was what I now know to be ‘a Responsible Workaholic’ – which is a variety of ‘personality adaptation’ – and he tended to sit at his computer, in his New York employer’s office, from seven o’clock each morning until seven o’clock each evening, wrestling with difficult programming problems.

 He popped out of his office and had a burger for lunch; and again for his evening meal, around five o’clock.
 He worked six days a week, and spent most of Sunday in bed.

-He never did any physical exercise; got less than six hours sleep each night, and sometimes a lot less; drank too much alcohol; and generally was living a very unbalanced life.
+He never did any physical exercise; got less than six hours sleep each night, and sometimes a lot less; drank too much alcohol and coffee; and generally was living a very unbalanced life.

 Shami then disappeared again, and I didn’t hear from him for another couple of years.

 The next time I heard from him, he had been medically evacuated from New York to Mumbai; was living in his parent’s pool house, at the bottom of their garden; and sleeping sixteen hours every day.
-He had been diagnosed with ME and chronic fatigue; with painful myalgia in his neck and right shoulder, which reduced him to tears when it was at its worst.
-Pain killing medication only reduced the pain to a small degree.
+He had been diagnosed with ME and chronic fatigue syndrome; and with painful myalgia in his neck and right shoulder, which reduced him to tears when it was at its worst.
+Pain-killing medication only reduced the pain to a small degree.

 His parents – a medical doctor and a medical scientist – had failed to find any way to help him.
 So he phoned me once more.

 I tried to help him to get to the bottom of his problems, by focusing on his sedentary lifestyle; his very poor diet; his inadequate amount of regular nightly sleep; and his apparent inability to relax.
-Plus his childhood relationships with his parents.
+Plus his childhood relationships with his parents: especially his murderous anger towards his father.

 But he didn’t want me to play that role.
-He wanted me simply to help him with him mental attitude towards his problems, rather than helping him to cure his problems.
-This caused a falling out, because I did not enjoy being used like a verbal sticking-plaster.
+He wanted me simply to help him with his mental attitude towards his problems, rather than helping him to cure his problems.
+He wanted me to help him to be even more Stoical than he currently was.
+This caused a falling out between is, because I did not enjoy being used like a verbal or philosophical sticking-plaster.

 Shami was a good illustration of what is wrong with some aspects of the three quotes presented above about bamboo.
 Let me illustrate what I mean: